AmanJha-1337/WatchNext-AI/README.md

-# 🎬 Netflix Movie Recommendation System
+# WatchNext AI |🎬 The Movie Recommendation System

 A hybrid movie recommendation system inspired by Netflix, built using collaborative filtering and machine learning techniques to predict user ratings and recommend movies.